python-greenlet/greenlet/README.rst

   pip install greenlet

-Source code archives and binary distributions are vailable on the python package index at https://pypi.org/project/greenlet
+Source code archives and binary distributions are available on the python package index at https://pypi.org/project/greenlet

 The source code repository is hosted on github: